SAP-archive/teched2020-DEV161/exercises/ex5/README.md

     >The *Worklist.controller.js* file is opened in a code editor tab.
     >![](images/2020-10_BAS_Worklist_Controller_Code_Editor_Opened_.jpg)<br><br>

-13. Click *Outline* button at the top-right of the window to open the oudaline pane. locate the *onUpdateFinished* function and click it in order for the code editor to focus on this function.
+13. Click *Outline* button at the top-right of the window to open the outline pane. locate the *onUpdateFinished* function and click it in order for the code editor to focus on this function.
     <br><br>![](images/2020-10_BAS_Worklist_Controller_Outline_.jpg)<br><br>

 14. The following code will add the total products count as a property to the model.
 This property is presented at the top left of the view when clicking the *showAll* filter.
 Add it just below the end of the variables declaration section (*var* statement).